nipafx/nipafx.dev/content/articles/2016-01-27-implied-readability.md

 Take, for example, [Guava](https://github.com/google/guava), where the code depending on a module does not care at all whether it internally uses [immutable lists](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/collect/ImmutableList.html) or not.

-<contentimage slug="implied-readability-requires"></contentimage>
+<contentimage slug="implied-readability-requires" options="bg"></contentimage>

-This is the most common case and it is covered by the [concept of *readability*](https://blog.codefx.org/java/java-module-system-tutorial/#dependencies-readability):
+This is the most common case and it is covered by the [concept of *readability*](java-module-system-tutorial#dependencies-and-readability):

 > When one module depends directly upon another \[...\] then code in the first module will be able to refer to types in the second module.
 We therefore say that the first module *reads* the second or, equivalently, that the second module is *readable* by the first.